sbrzt/sirius/data_model/sparql/04/formal-competency-questions.md

 # Formal Competency Questions
 ## CQ_4.1
-Return the assets that are part of the `house` asset and the asset percentage they represent, in descending order.
+Which assets are part of the house asset, and what is the percentage each asset represents, ordered in descending order?

 ```SPARQL
 PREFIX : <https://w3id.org/sirius/ontology/data/04/>